GioGonzalez212/Projects/README.md

 # Projects

 The **Projects** repository contains projects I have created and/or collaborated with team members during my time in university for future reference.
-All projects were created to be demonstrated for credit in previously enrolled courses I had to take.
+All projects were created to be demonstrated for credit in previously enrolled courses.
 Thus, most specifications were requested by an instructor.

 ### Mobile App:
 ***